Dr. Radosław Zajdel

 Delivered interactive sessions on satellite navigation, space technologies, and Earth observation, pairing demonstrations with Q&A to inspire future engineers and scientists.
 Watch the recap.

-Outlet: Polskie Radio Jedynka · Date: 2024
+Outlet: Polskie Radio Jedynka (Polish Radio One) · Date: 2024

 Spoke as a guest expert about how modern GNSS constellations such as GPS and Galileo underpin precise positioning, Earth-monitoring applications, and innovative geodetic research tools that reveal our planet’s dynamic processes.
 Listen to the interview.

-“Wkraczając w erę multi-GNSS” — Geodeta Feature
+“Wkraczając w erę multi-GNSS” (“Entering the Multi-GNSS Era”) — Geodeta Feature

 Co-authored with Krzysztof Sośnica, Grzegorz Bury, Tomasz Hadaś, and Kamil Kaźmierski to show how the expanding multi-GNSS landscape (GPS, Galileo, GLONASS, BeiDou, QZSS, NavIC) boosts positioning accuracy, robustness, and Earth-observation applications while introducing new integration challenges.
 Read the article.